 Amicus curiae is the National Association of Manufacturers ("NAM").
 The NAM is the largest manufacturing association in the United States, representing small and large manufacturers in every industrial sector and in all 50 states.
-Manufacturing employs more than 12.9 million men and women, contributes \$2.77 trillion to the U.S. economy annually, has the largest economic impact of any major sector, and accounts for nearly two-thirds of all private-sector research and development in the nation.
+Manufacturing employs nearly 13 million men and women, contributes \$2.91 trillion to the U.S. economy annually, has the largest economic impact of any major sector, and accounts for more than half of all private-sector research and development in the nation.
 The NAM is the voice of the manufacturing community and the leading advocate for a policy agenda that helps manufacturers compete in the global economy and create jobs across the United States.2

 The NAM is dedicated to manufacturing safe, innovative and sustainable products that provide essential benefits to consumers while protecting human health and the environment.
 Climate change is one of the most important public policy issues of our time, and the NAM fully supports national efforts to address climate change and improve public health through appropriate laws and regulations.
-Developing new technologies to reduce greenhouse gas emissions, make energy more efficient, and modify infra-
+Developing new technologies to reduce greenhouse gas emissions, make energy more efficient, and modify infrastructures to deal with the impacts of climate change has become an international imperative.

 1 Pursuant to Rule 37.6, counsel for amicus curiae certifies that this brief was not authored in whole or in part by counsel for any party and that no person or entity, other than amicus curiae, its members, or its counsel made a monetary contribution to the preparation or submission of the brief.
-The parties received timely notice of the intent of amicus curiae to file this brief, and provided blanket consent to the filing of briefs of amici curiae.
+The parties received timely notice of the intent of amicus curiae to file this brief.